jameshartig/child-process-debug/README.md

 it'll turn on debugging for the spawned child. `command` is also optional (unlike `child_process.spawn`) and defaults to `process.execPath`.

+The ChildProcess returned from spawn will have a property called `debugPort` indicating the debug port chosen for that child or `undefined`.

 ### nextPort() ###
 Returns the next debug port that comes after the current process's debug port.
 If the current process doesn't have debug turned on then this will return `undefined`.
 This is useful if you're not using `spawn` and want to specify the